emwjacobson/MyCudaProgram/README.md

 3. Run docker image, mounting current directory

     ``docker run --rm -it -v `pwd`:/root emwjacobson/cudatester [command]``

     - `--rm` will auto-delete the container after exiting
     - `-it` will run it interactively
     - ``-v `pwd`:/root`` will mount the current directory to `/root` inside of the container.
     - `[command]` is the _optional_ command to run inside of the container.
       - This can be changed depending on workflow, eg to run a python file you might replace `make` with `python3 main.py`.

+## Benchmarking

+2 agent containers were setup on an Nvidia Jetson AGX Xavier.
+Below are the times it took to compile all of the sources repos based on which power model was currently running on it.

+nvpmodel -m 1: 10 Watt, 2 cores - 39m31s
+nvpmodel -m 5: 20 Watt, 4 cores - 17m29s
+nvpmodel -m 3: 30 Watt, 8 cores - 12m52s
+nvpmodel -m 0: Max Perf, 8 cores - 4m18s